fredhopp/CoTracker-Nuke/README.md

 3. **Process Video**: Click "Process Video" to run CoTracker and automatically select corner points

-4. **Preview Results**: View the tracking preview showing:
+4. **Preview Results**: Double check that the mask and reference have been correctly considered.
-   - Blue dots: All tracked points
-   - Red dots: Selected corner points (numbered)

 5. **Export to Nuke**:
    - Enter a filename for your Nuke script